Enable Access to Cortex XDR

 - SHA256 Fingerprint—CA 42 DD 41 74 5F D0 B8 1E B9 02 36 2C F9 D8 BF 71 9D A1 BD 1B 1E FC 94 6F 5B 4C 99 F4 2C 1B 9E

 - If you use SSL decryption, we recommend that you do not decrypt Cortex XDR services.To exclude Cortex XDR services from decryption, add the following domains to your SSL Decryption Exclusion list whereis your deployment region:<region>

 In PAN-OS 8.0 and later releases, you can configure the list in.DeviceCertificate ManagementSSL Decryption Exclusion

-- (Windows only) Enable access for Windows CRL checks.(Endpoints running the following or later releases: Traps 6.0.3, Traps 6.1.1, and Cortex XDR 7.0) When the Cortex XDR agent examines portable executables (PEs) running on the endpoint as part of the enforced Malware Security Profile, the agent performs a certificate revocation (CRL) check.
+- (Windows only) Enable access for Windows CRL checks.(Endpoints running the following or later releases: Traps 6.0.3, Traps 6.1.1, and Cortex XDR 7.0 and later) When the Cortex XDR agent examines portable executables (PEs) running on the endpoint as part of the enforced Malware Security Profile, the agent performs a certificate revocation (CRL) check.
 The CRL check ensures that the certificate used to sign a given PE is still considered valid by its Certificate Authority (CA), and has not been revoked.
 To validate the certificate, the Cortex XDR agent leverages Microsoft Windows APIs and triggers the operating system to fetch the specific Certificate Revocation List (CRL) from the internet.
 To complete the certificate revocation check, the endpoint needs HTTP access to a dynamic list of URLs, based on the PEs that are executed or scanned on the endpoint.